What is Personal Financial Responsibility

 - Using credit wisely.

 It means a lot more things.
 It means making changes in your lifestyle.
-It may not seem possible, but it is.
-Not only will you be doing the right thing, you will begin to adopt a way of life that is less about consumerism and more about things in life that are really important.
+The goals I listed may not seem possible for you right now, but they can be.
+A journey always requires taking the first step.
+Not only will you be doing the right thing by taking the first personal responsibility step, you will begin to adopt a way of life that is less about consumerism and more about things in life that are really important.
+Family, friends.

-The Road Out is Not An Easy One
+The Road to Personal Financial Reponsibility is Not an Easy One

-Why Should you Listen to What I have to Say?
+Why Should you Listen to What I have to Say about Responsibly Managing Your Money?

 For one, I live on main street just like you.
-I have lived the lifestyle this site preaches about for the past twenty-five years.
+I have lived the lifestyle this site preaches for the past twenty-five years.
 But, it was not always like that.
 There was a time when we were up to our ears in debt.
-We saw the light, we responded, dug out and have never looked back, or wanted to look back.
+We saw the light, we responded, dug out and have never looked back.
+The feeling of freedom when you become debt free is incredible.

 How We Conserve our Finances

 - Lived in same home since 1990.
-Mortgage paid!
+Mortgage paid before I turned 55!

-- We give 10+% of our gross income to charity
+- We give 10% to 15% of our gross income to charity

 - Paid 100% of Daughter's college expenses (In-state, public university).